aozora/bootmetro/README.md

 The framework integrate and extend the work first done by other great people:
    - HTML5 Boilerplate
-   - Twitter Bootstrap v2.0.3
+   - Twitter Bootstrap
-   - Metro UI CSS v 1.0.1 by Sergey Pimenov
+   - Metro UI CSS by Sergey Pimenov